In modern-day, enhancement effects come in many different types and functionalities, but one that stands out the most is the harmonic exciter.

 Harmonic exciters are used by producers and audio engineers to add color and flavor when mixing instruments like pianos, guitars, leads, synths drums, and even bass to add more presence and clarity to your sound.
 This is achieved by adding harmonic distortion.

 In this article, we will explain what harmonic exciter is but also discuss and compare the features of the most commonly used Exciter plugins below.
-Also, check our article for Best 29 Best Sound Design VST Plugins.

 How Does Harmonic Exciter Work?